Recently I almost died. Here’s a peak into my near death experience in three parts and a reminder for you to breathe please, too.

 This near death experience helps me empathize with those who hurt and appreciate some amazing people, like the stream of nurses and friends who’ve cared so diligently for me.

 Then there is the trickle effect–the growth of my family, friends.
-Seeing people step into new roles I couldn’t show-up for and my friends rising-up to serve when I had to cancel my speaking engagement on “serve.”
+Seeing people step into new roles I couldn’t show-up for and my friends rising up to serve when I had to cancel a speaking engagement titled Serve.
 There is purpose in the relationships I built with some of my caregivers, and how this positioned me to be there for the people who’ve reached out to me while I’ve been sick.

 There is the thrilling validation that isn’t a coincidence or a fluke to be embraced this much again.
 I feel insane gratitude for finding myself in a community who can love so deeply, affirming my belief that the Church really is being built, wherever I live, and it really can be a little bit of heaven on earth.
 We are becoming who we are designed to be.